-My year-long adventure is starting to wind down.
-I left the coast of Florida on my sturdy little sailboat named seaReed on July 4, 2016 and on the morning of July 4, 2017 I'll be boarding a plane to Miami, Florida.
-From there I'll be flying to Phoenix to meet my little brother who has just purchased a brand new Air Sream travel trailer.
-The two of us are going to road trip around the west and then head for Indiana.
+My year-long adventure is complete.
+I left the coast of Florida on my sturdy little sailboat named seaReed on July 4, 2016 and on the morning of July 4, 2017 I boarded a plane to Miami, Florida.
+From there I flew to Phoenix to meet my little brother who had just purchased a brand new Air Stream travel trailer.
+We then road tripped around the west before I headed home to Indiana.

 Did I own a sailboat?
 I bought a 1989 O'Day 322.
 A nice little 32' sailboat.

 Consuming plastic garbage killed this magnificent, 52ft. sperm whale.
 Plastics are responsible for the senseless deaths

 of countless sea mammals, turtles & birds each year.
 Floating plastic bags can be mistaken for jellyfish and eaten.
 Fishnets entangle yet more of these animals, preventing them from reaching the water's

 surface to breath.
 Black water discharge (sewage containing fecal matter & urine), cleaning chemicals and oil are also killers.
 You can help prevent these deaths by correctly disposing of your garbage, by discharging black water away from reef environments and by using biodegradable cleaning materials whenever possible.